okube-ai/laktory/docs/concepts/stack.md

 ???
 "API Documentation"
     [`laktory.models.Stack`][laktory.models.Stack]<br>
-Depending on your deployment strategy and/or backend, you might need to include the model or resources as part of a Stack

-The stack act as a container for the resources, but also as a configuration object for your deployment through multiple environments.
+The stack is the main entry point for Laktory and acts as a container for resources, while also serving as a configuration object for deployment across multiple environments.

 ```yaml